simonknittel/discord-bot-api/README.md

     * Visit the full [documentation](./documentation/config.cson_explained.md) for more information
 6. Invite the bot to your server https://finitereality.github.io/permissions/?v=103926784
 7. Open a terminal in that extracted directory
+8. Run `docker build -t my-bot .` to build the Docker image
-8. Run `docker run -d my-bot` to start it
+9. Run `docker run my-bot` to start it (run `docker run -d my-bot` to run it in the background)

 ## Add plugins
 1. Follow the install instructions of the plugin